ThomasForselius/milestone2/README.md

 * The next step is to create a player, and they do this by clicking the button "Create a player"
     - The transition from one page to another is done by sliding in each page from the bottom and out to the top to create a more dynamic effect for the user
 * This takes the player to the next page where they enter their a name, age and choose a genre of questions
-    - When entering a name, the game will only accept alphabetic characters A-Ö in capital and lower case
+    - When entering a name, the game will only accept alphabetic characters A-Ö in capital and lower case, using the _reject method_
     - When entering age, the lowest age accepted is 5, and if the player enters a number lower than 5, there will be a popup alert saying that they must enter an age 5 or larger
     - Then they have to choose a genre for the questions.
 This is done by a drop down menu with 2 alternatives;
         - Music